oliver-mentel/Portfolio/README.md

 # Portfolio

 This is my portfolio website built with Angular.
-It's nothing special, but should show my projects in which I worked in and my experieces gained from them.
+It's nothing special, but shows the projects in which I worked in and the experieces I gained from them.